The Master Thief

 "The Master Thief" is a Norwegian fairy tale collected by Peter Chr.
 Asbjørnsen and Jørgen Moe.
 The Brothers Grimm included a shorter variant as tale 192 in their fairy tales.
 Andrew Lang included it in The Red Fairy Book.
 George Webbe Dasent included a translation of the tale in Popular Tales From the Norse.

 It is Aarne–Thompson type 1525A, Tasks for a Thief.

-Synopsis
+Plot

-A poor cottager had nothing to give his three sons, so he walked with them to a crossroad, where each son took a different road.
-The youngest went into a great woods, and a storm struck, so he sought shelter in a house.
-The old woman there warned him that it is a den of robbers, but he stayed, and when the robbers arrived, he persuaded them to take him on as a servant.
+A poor cottager has nothing to give his three sons, so he walks with them to a crossroad, where each son takes a different road.

+The youngest goes into a great woods, and when a storm strikes, he seeks shelter in a house.
+An old woman nearby warns him that the house is a den of robbers, but he stays anyway.
+When the robbers arrive, he persuades them to take him on as a servant.

-They set him to prove himself by stealing an ox that a man brought to market to sell.
-He took a shoe with a silver buckle and left it in the road.
-The man saw it and thought it would be good if only he had the other, and went on.
-The son took the shoe and ran through the countryside, to leave it in the road again.
-The man left his ox and went back to find the other, and the son drove the ox off.
+The robbers tell the boy to prove himself by stealing an ox that a man is bringing to market.
+The boy puts a shoe with a silver buckle in the road.
+When the man sees it, he thinks it would be good if only he had the other, and he continues on.
+The boy takes the shoe, runs through the countryside, and puts it in the road again.
+The man, when he comes across the shoe a second time, leaves his ox to go back and find the other, and the son drives the ox off.

-The man went back to get the second ox to sell it, and the robbers told the son that if he stole that one as well, they would take him into the band.
-The son hanged himself up along the way, and when the man passed, ran on and hanged himself again, and then a third time, until the man was half-convinced that it was witchcraft and went back to see if the first two bodies were still hanging, and the son drove off his ox.
+The man goes to get his second ox to sell.
+The robbers tell the boy that if he steals that one as well, they will take him into the band.
+The boy hangs himself up along the path, and the man passes him.
+The boy runs ahead and hangs himself again and then a third time, until the man is half-convinced that it is witchcraft, and when he goes back to see if the first two bodies are still hanging, the son drives off his second ox.